Dean Kremer: Early life

+Amateur career

 Kremer started playing baseball in Little League at the age of five.

-High school

 Kremer attended Lincoln High School in Stockton, California, and graduated in 2013.
 There, he played baseball for two seasons as a right fielder and pitcher, and was twice named Second Team All-League.
 As a senior, on the mound for a significant amount for the first time, he was 6–2 with a 2.35 ERA, and 37 strikeouts in 41.2 innings.

-College

 In 2013–14, Kremer attended San Joaquin Delta College for his freshman year of college as a Business major, playing for the Mustangs, and becoming a full-time pitcher.
 He also followed the college's weight and conditioning program, and the formerly skinny pitcher gained approximately 20 lb, bringing him to 35 lb over his 140 lb weight when he graduated high school.
 Kremer was 13–1 with a 2.00 ERA in 112.2 innings pitched, with 90 strikeouts.
 He was named the California Community College Baseball Coaches Association's Pitcher of the Week for the week ending April 5, 2015, and a 2015 Third Team All-American.

 Kremer transferred for 2014–15 to the University of Las Vegas (UNLV) on a baseball scholarship for his sophomore year.
 He was a starting pitcher for the Rebels and went 4–5 with a 4.92 ERA.
 At the time, he threw a fastball in the low-90s.

-Minor leagues
+Professional career

 In June 2015, at 19 years of age, Kremer became the first Israeli to ever be selected in the Major League Baseball draft, when he was drafted by the San Diego Padres in the 38th round of the 2015 draft.
 He had been projected to go much higher in the draft, but for the fact that he had already committed to the University of Nevada, Las Vegas, and told interested MLB teams that he intended to attend the school for a year.
 He chose to honor his commitment and play college baseball for the UNLV Rebels, which left three years on his eligibility at the time, with the plan of playing professionally after college.